[Bachman Turner Overdrive is playing at a county fair]

 Homer: You know, the one with all the well-meaning rules that don't work out in real life.
 Uh...
 Christianity.

-Roadie: [after Homer launches an inflated pig from a cannon] Oh no, Peter Frampton's gonna be pissed off.
+Roadie: [after Homer launches an inflated pig from a cannon] Oh, man.
+There goes Peter Frampton's big finale.
+He's gonna be pissed off.

 Mr. Burns: [chuckles] And to think, Smithers: you laughed when I bought TicketMaster.
 "Nobody's going to pay a 100% service charge."